niketanmoon/chatpdf/README.md

 - Added base url for route
 - Handled pro and free tier functionalities for deleting the doc and using the chat system.
 - Added download icon and delete document functionality

+- Listening to stripe on local: `stripe listen --forward-to localhost:3000/webhook`